Overview

 Problem Statement

-Given focal stack images, an all-in-focus image, and known camera and lens parameters, we want to learn a Multiplane Image representation of the scene/object and recover the depth map from it.
+Given a focal stack, we want to learn a Multiplane Image representation of the scene/object and recover the depth map from it.

 Approach

-Our approach directly optimize a learnable Multiplane Image for a specific scene.
-The scene reconstructed scene is acquired by applying a disk kernel with the corresponding MPI layers.
-We supervise the learning process by minimizing the photometric loss between the reconstructed scene and known target scene.
-More details of the approach, its limitation and potential improvements will be discussed in Approaches and Results.
+Our approach optimizes a neural network that predicts a multiplane image representation (MPI) for a specific scene.
+The reconstructed scene is acquired by applying a disk kernel with the corresponding MPI layers.
+We supervise the learning process by minimizing the reconstruction loss between the reconstructed scene and known target scene.
+More details of the approach, its limitations and potential improvements will be discussed in Approaches and Results.